 Fire used to be the leading cause of personal property claims in Canada.
 It’s now water damage – flooding, sewer backup, and more.
 It’s good to know there are home designs available that can help minimize the risk and impact of water damage.
+In addition to home insurance here are some essential pieces to consider.

 Every house needs a drainage plane.
 It is your home’s first line of defense when it comes to exterior water damage.